niranjannagumalli/mock-laser-using-PyVISA/README.md

 ## Libraries used
-1. pyVISA-sim: to mock an actual laser
+1. pyVISA-sim: Provides a simulated backend via YAML configuration to emulate instrument memory states and hardware responses.
-2. pyVISA: to connect with the mock laser
+2. pyVISA: To manage hardware resources and handle SCPI-based serial communication (RS-232) with the instrument.
-3. NumPy: to generate values for voltage sweep and to insert some noise
+3. NumPy: Generates the linear parameter sweep arrays and injects Gaussian noise to simulate physical dark counts and photon shot-noise.
-4. Pandas: to store the data in a proper way (i stored them in CSVs)
+4. Pandas: Structures the acquired experimental data into DataFrames for robust serialization and CSV logging.
-5. SciPy: to calculate the slope of the data from the stored data(voltage, number of photons observed)
+5. SciPy: Utilizes curve_fit to perform linear regression on the active lasing region, to extract the slope.
-6. Matplotlib: for real time visualization of the data generated.
+6. Matplotlib: for real time visualization of the data generated as the parameter sweep executes

 ## Installation & Usage